craigatk/maestro-gradle-plugin/README.md

 That way you can verify the different components of your application do work together to deliver the user experience you're expecting.

-Currently the `maestro test` CLI command only supports running one flow YAML file at a time.
-Is there a way you use Gradle to run all your Maestro tests in a single Gradle command and integrate your Maestro tests with the rest of your Gradle build?

-Yes!
-That's what this plugin provides - a Gradle task to conveniently run all your Maestro tests and integrate them with your Gradle build.
+This plugin provides a Gradle task to conveniently run all your Maestro tests and integrate them with your Gradle build.

 Note: this is an unofficial plugin with no association with mobile.dev